Scroll down for:

 Three people have pleaded guilty to related charges in the case, including Francis Lorenzo, a former diplomat from the Dominican Republic who is said to have been a go-between for Ashe and Ng.

-24 June 2016 — In a surprising turn of events, John Ashe, the president of the 68th UN General Assembly was reported dead of a heart attack on 22 June and the next day the cause of death was changed by a Westchester Medical Examiner to “traumatic asphyxia.”
+24 June 2016 — John Ashe, the president of the 68th UN General Assembly was reported dead of a heart attack on 22 June and the next day the cause of death was changed by a Westchester Medical Examiner to “traumatic asphyxia.”
 It seems he suffered neck trauma while doing a bench press at his home gym in Dobbs Ferry, New York.

 Whether there will be further investigations to rule out homicide is not clear.